 The Summer Triangle is the signature star formation of summer, but you can see it in autumn, too – even in tonight’s blinding moonlight.
 The Summer Triangle showcases three brilliant stars – Vega, Deneb and Altair – in three separate constellations.
 The Summer Triangle will still shines in the western evening sky (at mid-northern latitudes or farther north).
 What’s more, the Summer Triangle will continue to shine after dark throughout December and January.
 Look for it tonight at early evening, high in your western sky.

 In the month of June – around the June solstice – the Summer Triangle pops out in the east as darkness falls and shines all night long.
-But now – in early November – the Summer Triangle appears way high in the west at evening.
-As evening deepens, the Summer Triangle descends westward, with all three of its stars staying above the horizon until close to midnight.
+But now – in November – the Summer Triangle appears way high in the west at evening.
+As evening deepens, the Summer Triangle descends westward, with all three of its stars staying above the horizon until mid-to-late evening.

-Depending on where you live, Altair – the Summer Triangle’s most southerly star – will set around 11 to 12 p.m. tonight.
+Altair – the Summer Triangle’s most southerly star – will set around 9:30 to 10:30 p.m. tonight at mid-northern latitudes.
 Notice where you see the Summer Triangle at a given time this evening.
 The Summer Triangle will return to this same place in the sky some 4 minutes earlier with each passing day, or 2 hours earlier with each passing month.

-As the Summer Triangle sinks low in the western sky at late evening, turn around to see Orion – the signpost constellation of winter – rising in the east.
+As the Summer Triangle sinks close the western horizon around mid-evening, turn around to see Orion – the signpost constellation of winter – rising in the east.

 Bottom line: Look westward this evening for the three brilliant stars of the humongous Summer Triangle: Vega, Deneb and Altair.